Sound Mill - User's Guide

 The Set Attributes button for each of these sections will open the Visual Attributes Editor.

-When Use Default Marquee Image is checked, the Default Marquee Image is displayed rather than the Image set in the Attributes.
+• Use Default Marquee Image - When checked, the Default Marquee Image is displayed rather than the Image set in the Attributes (if any).
+You can set your own preferred Default image in the Player Options dialog.

-Player Elements and Background tab
+Player Background tab